crizmo/PingPal/README.md

-# Repler
+# PingPal

-Keep your Replit / any other projects alive with this simple pinger.
+Keep your projects alive with this simple pinger.

 # Usage